MasoniteFramework/docs/the-craft-command.md

 $ craft migration name_of_migration --create users
 ```

+These two flags will create slightly different types of migrations.

 ### Migrating

 After your migrations have been created, edited, and are ready for migrating, we can now migrate them into the database.
-To migrate all of your immigrated migrations, just run:
+To migrate all of your unmigrated migrations, just run:

 ```
 $ craft migrate